HealthCatalyst/Fabric.Cashmere/guides/content/trademarks.md

 Do not use trademarked terms as nouns—only use as an adjective.
 For example:

--   **Yes:** The HAS® conference… or The CORUS™ Suite
+-   **Yes:** The HAS® conference… or Healthcare.AI™ technology.
 -   **No:** HAS® is an awesome conference.
-CORUS™ is more than some outdated costing system.
+Healthcare.AI™ provides one-button AI access into existing BI tools and applications.

 &nbsp;

 Further, use the mark as a proper adjective modifying a noun that identifies the kind of product offered.
 Use the trademark together with the generic name of the product/service.

--   **Yes:** Health systems that value a next-generation costing system rely on the CORUS™ software.
+-   **Yes:** Health systems looking for a transformational AI solution choose the Healthcare.AI™ offering.
--   **No:** Health systems that value a next-generation costing system rely on CORUS™.
+-   **No:** Health systems looking for a transformational AI solution choose Healthcare.AI™.

 &nbsp;